kschweiger/TF4ttHFH/README.md

 # Operating the framework

 ## Preprocessing
 Since all processing (aside form this) is done within CMSSW the first step is preprocessing a **flat** ROOT::TTree.
-To be independent on ROOT the uproot package is used
+To be independent on ROOT the uproot package is used.
+The Dataset class implements the routines required to convert the flat tree to a .h5 file that can be used in the training.
+Using the Dataset.outputBranches paramter will set the branches that are written to the output file.
+In order to make further selection used the Dataset.selection and  Dataset.sampleSelection.
+All variables in the selection are required to be present in the input tree and normal binary operations (and, or) can be used (check pandas.dataframe.query for more information).
+Run the preprocessing with the `convertTree.py` script.
+It requires a configuration file defining input files, ouput paramters and selections.
+See `data/testPreprocessor.cfg` for an example.

 # Mics